 Parents will be responsible for supplying heart protection for their children in Major Baseball.
 The League will provide assistance where necessary.

 For decades, the rule stated that players must live within the boundaries of the local league charter, as detailed on a map.
 Exceptions were made for players who began their careers within a league but moved outside the boundaries before they were done playing.

 Starting with the 2014 season, children who are enrolled in an elementary or secondary school located within the boundaries of the local league charter are eligible to play in the local league.
 The parent must provide proof of school enrollment as of the start of the academic year (that is, prior to 1-Oct of the year prior to the playing year).

 For Rutherford Little League, the impact is to allow players who meet the age requirements and attend the Academy at St. Mary (located on Chestnut Street in Rutherford) to enroll in the League even though they may live outside the Borough of Rutherford.
 The League welcomes all players who are eligible as a result of this revised regulation.

 The federal Centers for Disease Control and Prevention (CDC) provide an outstanding training module on the effects and prevention of concussion.
 Visit the module here.
 Each of the League’s coaches is required to visit and complete this or a similar training module prior to coaching in the League in the 2013 season and beyond.

-Additional CDC resources are available, including fact sheets for coaches, players, and parents (all in PDF format; requires Adobe Reader or equivalent).
+Additional CDC resources are available, including fact sheets for coaches, parents, officials, and athletes.
+These pages include links to viewable and printable PDF files.
 Everyone is encouraged to view, read, and download or print out these fact sheets as part of the League’s ongoing commitment to safety.

 Through its Community Alliance Program (CAP), Boiling Springs will donate a percentage of depositors’ account balances to qualified non-profit organizations based on registration forms received at the bank.
 The percentage to be donated will be ¼ to ½ percent, depending on the type of account registered.